This guide hopes to tell you how to setup a Digital Ocean Droplet/Domain as a Sub Domain on an AWS domain.

 - A simple business app that shares events, products and contacts would require a basic server and MySQL database.

-- A turn-based multiplayer app for a few hundred people would require more server resources and endpoints (a NGINX, NODEJS and an optimised MySQL database would be ok).
+- A turn-based multiplayer app for a few hundred people would require more server resources and endpoints (a NGINX, NODEJS and an optimized MySQL database would be ok).

 - A larger augmented reality app for thousands of people would require a mix of databases and servers to separate the workload (a NGINX webserver and NodeJS powered API talking to a MySQL database to handle logins and a single server NoSQL database for the bulk of the shared data).